Document

 3. Other exceptional cases:

-• Where there is mere book entry, and no receipt of money in cash or any other form.
+• Where there is mere book entry and no receipt of money in cash or any other form.

-Section 269SS Illustrations
+Section 269SS Examples

-Mr P had accepted a loan from ABC on 1st April 21 by account payee cheque for Rs 10,000.
+1.Mr P accepted a loan from ABC on 1st April 2021 by account payee cheque for Rs 10,000.
 He had repaid 3,000 in cash on 3rd Aug 2021.
 On 25th September 2021 Mr P takes another loan from ABC for Rs 15000 in cash (the earlier loan remaining unpaid on the date).

-Since the combined loan outstanding is Rs 22,000 (10,000 – 3,000 + 15,000) that is more than Rs 20,000, the provisions of Sec 269SS are violated.
+Since the combined loan outstanding is Rs 22,000 (10,000 – 3,000 + 15,000), which is more than Rs 20,000, the provisions of Sec 269SS are violated.

 Section 269SS is not violated as the amount is not more than Rs 20,000 from one person.

-Penalty on contravention of Section 269SS
+Penalty on Contravention of Section 269SS

 100% of the loan or deposit amount will be the quantum of penalty that can be levied by the assessing officer.
-A person accepting the loans and deposits in cash above the prescribed limit is liable to pay such penalty.
-Hence, the receiver of the money is required to ensure that the the provisions of Section 269SS are complied while accepting payments.
+A person accepting the loans and deposits in cash above the prescribed limit is liable to pay such a penalty.
+Hence, the receiver of the money is required to ensure that the provisions of Section 269SS are complied with while accepting payments.
+However, if the person can prove that there was a reasonable cause for such transactions and no malafide intentions, he/she may not be penalised.

 What is Section 269T?